SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

 - I might have done some horrible things in my past, but at least I didn't look at my sister and think, needs more cowbell.
 -

+### Igneous Rock Pie
+-

+### Cloudy Quartz
+- Each of our daughter's had a unique first word.
+Limestone said, "Holder's Boulder," which makes sense seeing how much she loves that thing.
+Maud's first word was, "rock," unsurprisingly.
+Marble hasn't actually spoken yet, her first word was, "Mmmhmm."
+And Pinkie first word was, "antidisestablishmentarianism."
+- We tried to bring Pinkie and Big Mac to the Pairing Stone that suited my husband and I, but it refused to wed the two and we never understood why.
+-

 ### Mr. & Mrs. Cake:
 - Pinkie, we love you, we just wish you would stop giving all our ice cream to Rarity.
 - Pinkie is a good employee, when she isn't eating our entire inventory in one sitting.